f5alliances/f5_provisioner/README.md

 F5 Automation Provisioner is built as an automation sandbox as a service, deployed in AWS, which can be used with F5 best practice templates for major use-cases​.

 ## How to use?
- Follow [AWS Lab Provisioner](provisioner) for detailed steps to spin up and tear down the automation sandbox.
+ Follow [F5 Ansible AWS Provisioner](provisioner) for detailed steps to spin up and tear down the automation sandbox.

 ## So What?